A WhatsApp group

 Hover over any cell to see what kind of search it was.
 Every week, without exception, the group ran at least one.

-There is no formal infrastructure for finding domestic care workers in India.
-There is no verified database, no reliable agency for most areas, no portable worker history.
-So the search runs through personal networks.
-And personal networks, for mothers, run through WhatsApp.
+There is no formal infrastructure for finding house help in India.
+No verified database, no reliable agency for most areas, no portable worker history.
+So the search runs through "someone please share a contact" messages.
+And those messages, for mothers, run through WhatsApp.
 The coordination cost falls entirely on them, every week, without exception.
+The urgent week-4 search, the 24-hour nanny, almost always coincides with the regular maid being away in her village or the child's fever spiking.
+Often both.

 The fifth stage Daminger didn't name